-We would recommend using an accountant to guide you with registration as a Limited Company to ensure you meet all of the legislation requirements.
+We would recommend using a professional to help you with registration of a Limited Company to ensure you meet all of the legislation requirements.

 Apply for a bank account for your yoga instructor business

-The number one thing you should always do when you set up as a yoga instructor whether you are self-employed or a limited company, is set up a bank account specific to your work.
+The number one thing you should always do when you set up as a yoga instructor, whether you are self-employed or a limited company, is set up a business bank account specific to your work.

-Setting up a bank account means that you can keep all of your income and expenditure separate from your personal finances.
-This makes is much easier when you come to your tax and accounts at year-end.
-Furthermore, as a Limited Company, you are legally required to have a company bank account as the company is a separate legal entity in its own right.
+Setting up a business bank account means that you are able to keep all of your yoga income and expenditure separate from your personal finances.
+This makes is much easier when you come to your tax and accounts at year end.
+Furthermore, as a Limited Company you are required to have a company bank account as the company is a separate legal entity in its own right.

 What is required to set up a bank account?